FernandaCortez/PharmacomiRs/README.md

 # Drug dictionary construction.

-These scripts contain the steps to generate a drug dictionary from the "SIDER 4.1"  and "PharmacomiR" databases
+The script contain the steps to generate a drug dictionary from the "SIDER 4.1"  and "PharmacomiR" databases.

 # Tripartite Network construction.